Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-client-name" %} name service client types with the _Client_ suffix e.g., `SecretClient`.

-Client names are specific to the service to avoid ambiguity when using multiple clients without requiring `as` to change the binding name e.g.,
+Client names are specific to the service to avoid ambiguity when using multiple clients without requiring `as` to change the binding name when importing e.g.,

 ```text
 error[E0252]: the name `Client` is defined multiple times